pughlab/su2c-gsc-scrna/README.md

 ##  2.0 Figures

-Figures for this Manuscript can be access on google drive under the folder:
+Figures for this manuscript can be accessed on google drive: